Wild Apricot has switched cloud platforms, moving to Amazon Web Services (AWS) as of July 4th, 2017.

-Why is Wild Apricot doing this?
+Why did Wild Apricot do this?

 Some time ago, we realized our current hosting provider wasn’t delivering the service level our clients needed, and so we started exploring alternatives.